PIGMENT SPOTS

 Are pigment spots dangerous?

 Most pigment spots are harmless to health.
-This is only a cosmetic issue that usually does not have any negative consequences.
+This is only a cosmetic issue, which usually does not have any negative consequences .
 However, there are some situations where pigment spots may be associated with a higher risk:

 Melanoma